webpack/meeting-notes/2016-06/june-29.md

   * json5-loader
   * coffee-redux-loader
   * coverjs-loader
-* Work on Standardized Ts loader/plugins if authors are willing CC @jbrantly&@s-panferov (Sean)
+* Work on Standardized TypeScript loader/plugins if authors are willing CC @jbrantly & @s-panferov (Sean)
-* Create 2.0 Typings team to work with documentation team and changes to accuratley be reflected in the typedefs (Sean)
+* Create 2.0 Typings team to work with documentation team and changes to accurately be reflected in the typedefs (Sean)

 ### Common Questions

-1. How does one do target webpack builds?
+1. How does one do targeted webpack builds?
-Using tools like [parallel-webpack](http://tech.trivago.com/2015/12/15/parallel-webpack/).
-There is a specific section on targeted builds.
+Targeted webpack builds mean that you have multiple builds created for different devices, browser and support.
+Using tools like [parallel-webpack](http://tech.trivago.com/2015/12/15/parallel-webpack/) allows you to build multiple configurations in paralell.
+The example on [parallel-webpack](https://github.com/trivago/parallel-webpack#variants-example)'s github repository is a great example.

-2. How does LoaderOptionsPlugin replace UglifyJsPlugin for minification.
+2. How does `LoaderOptionsPlugin` replace `UglifyJsPlugin` for minification.
-The LoaderOptionsPlugin delegates the minification and optimization to the loader itself.
+The `LoaderOptionsPlugin` delegates the minification and optimization to the loader itself.
 Therefore if the loader doesn't implement the properties (for 2.x) then nothing will happen. https://gist.github.com/sokra/27b24881210b56bbaff7#loader-options--minimize

 Please feel free to discuss these notes in the [corresponding issue](https://github.com/webpack/meeting-notes/pulls/2).